 Our cultural emphasis is overbalanced toward Yang-energy.
 Yin-energy (slow, gentle, organic) is equally important but is a neglected part of our culture.

-There are times in everyone’s life (often several times a day!) when it’s natural and normal to pause, take stock, and let the next thing that is needed or wanted surface naturally on its own.
+There are times in everyone’s life when it’s natural and normal to pause, take stock, and let the next thing that is needed or wanted surface naturally on its own.

-The trick to helping yourself reach a natural decision or direction (instead of a forced one that just ends up biting you later), is to trust that by taking time and letting yourself be in the state of uncertainty, you are giving your unconscious the time it needs to work out what the next best step is.
+The trick to helping yourself reach a natural decision or direction (instead of a forced one that just ends up being wrong in the end), is to trust that by taking the time and letting yourself be in the state of uncertainty, you are giving your unconscious the time it needs to work out what the next best step is.

-We learn early that indecision and uncertainty is not acceptable.
-So to truly give yourself space to be in the process of getting clear, you need to create a solid boundary around your psyche that lets you fully enjoy that time and space of not-knowing.
+We learn young that indecision and uncertainty is not acceptable, or at least not ideal.
+So to truly give yourself space to be in the process of getting clear, you need to create a solid boundary within your psyche that lets you fully enjoy that time and space of not-knowing.

-(For more in this vein see Larisa’s post: The Importance of a Really Good Wallow.)
+(For more in this vein see my friend Larisa’s post: The Importance of a Really Good Wallow.)

 Inevitably, when I am in this space long enough, an impulse will emerge.
 I’ll have an idea or a feeling about what my next step is.

 But over time, you’ll learn you can rely on it.
 You’ll start to get a sense of the timing of things.
-You’ll know deeply that if you don’t get something it’s not yet time to get it, and it won’t bother you.
+You’ll know deeply that if you don’t understand something, it’s not yet time to understand it, and you will let it be.
 You’ll start to focus on what is in front of you and let the future sort itself out, all in good time.